Grocery list? Check. Coupons? Got ’em. Eat a snack so you won’t shop hungry? Done. Mentally prepared to resist impulse buys? Totally.

 No matter how hard you try, supermarkets often find a way to eat up more of your budget than you bargained for.
-Don’t feel bad.
-Today’s modern supermarket is less a store than a micro-managed, computerized retail laboratory whose sole purpose is getting you to part with as much cash as possible.
+But don’t feel bad.
+Instead, learn the gimmicks grocery stores use — and how you can avoid them.

-Is it possible you can run a gauntlet of 10,000 impulse buys on your way to the milk without succumbing?
-Sure.
-Is it likely?
-No.
+It is possible to run a gauntlet of 10,000 impulse buys on your way to the milk without succumbing — but it sure isn’t easy.

 You spot a bag of some heavily-advertised tortilla chips.
 That’s OK — you’ve got a coupon.
-Too bad you don’t have one for those jars of salsa sitting next to them.
+Too bad you don’t have another coupon for those jars of salsa sitting next to them.

 In the blink of an eye, they’re both in your cart.
 So much for that carefully planned list.